 - 1. ≡ button shows or hides the navigation bar. - 2.
 Rohde & Schwarz[®]Cybersecurity GmbH logo. - 3.
 Language menu that allows you to select the language of the web client. - 4.
 User menu that allows you to guit the current session and return to the login page. - 5.
-System menu with which you shut down or restart the LANCOM R&S[®]Unified Firewall, or reset it to factory settings. - 6.
-A help menu with links to the PDF version of the LANCOM R&S® Unified Firewall User Manual. - 7.
+System menu with which you shut down or restart the LANCOM R&S[®] Unified Firewall, reset it to its factory settings, or choose a recovery point.
+When the firmware is updated, a recovery point is set automatically.
+If no logins take place for a certain time after the update, an error is assumed to exist and the previous version is reactivated according to your settings.
+See also Updates Settings on page 43. - 6.
+A help menu with links to the PDF version of the LANCOM R&S[®]Unified Firewall User Manual. - 7.
 Time remaining before the automatic logout from the web client.